mthattai/Swalpa-Adjust-Maadi/README.md

 Scoring

 Each round consists of one move by each player in turn.
-After every turn, each player earns one point for every house in their colour that is simultaneously connected to both red and blue supply.
+After their  turn, a player earns one point for every house in their colour that is simultaneously connected to both red and blue supply.
 A house that's only partly connected does not contribute to the score.
-Each player's total is checked and updated after every turn in a round.
+Each player's total is checked and updated only once in a round, on their  turn.

 Winning